As a teacher, I was constantly breathing in. I was always sucking in new ideas. Everything was input.

 It’s as simple as noticing obvious patterns, like:

-Every week I write down how much I hate grading and how my students don’t even look at the feedback or learn anything from the grade… Hmm, could I just grade far fewer things?
+Every week I write down how much I hate grading.
+I note that my students don’t even look at my feedback.
+They don’t learn anything from the grade… Hmm, could I just grade far fewer things?

 Duh, right?

-But if I never reflect, if I never sit there and just let my brain work, I won’t think to ask this incredibly obvious question.
-Do I even need to be doing this thing that is sucking my soul?
+But if I never exhale and let my brain work, I won’t think to ask this incredibly obvious question: do I even need to be doing this thing that is sucking my soul?

-I am drained when students misunderstand the steps and then I have to call everyone back and re-explain it and then someone still messes it up.
+I am drained when students misunderstand the steps.
+Then I have to call everyone back and re-explain it.
+But then someone still messes it up.
 Hmm, I guess I need to demonstrate the steps rather than just say them.
-Oh, wait, that’s called modeling.
+Oh, wait, that’s called “modeling.”
 I should do that!

 You might note that your school’s culture absolutely drains you.
 That’s the first step towards deciding, “I should probably just move schools.”